happinessawurika58/simple_shell/README.md

 $ ./hsh $ setenv NAME Poppy $ unsetenv NAME $ echo $NAME

 $

-What we learned:
+---

-How a shell works and finds commands
+### What we learned:

-Creating, forking and working with processes
+How a shell works and finds commands,
-Executing a program from another program
+Creating, forking and working with processes, Executing a program from another program
 Handling dynamic memory allocation in a large program Pair programming and team work